phanx-wow/PhanxBuffs/README.txt

 enchant (weapon buff) frames.
 It looks and acts basically like the default buff frames, with a few improvements:

-* Buff and debuff icons are sorted by their remaining duration
+* Buff and debuff icons are sorted by their remaining duration.
-* Text timers are shown only when less than 30 seconds remain
+* Text timers are shown only when less than 30 seconds remain.
-* Weapon buff icons can show the spell or item that buffed your weapon, instead of the weapon itself
-* Buff tooltips show the name of the group member who cast it on you
+* Buff tooltips show the name of the group member who cast it on you.
-* Buffs or debuffs you never want to see can be hidden
+* Buffs or debuffs you never want to see can be hidden.
-* Wrap icons to more than one row, with configurable row lengths
+* Icons wrap to more than one row, with configurable row lengths.
-* Buff and debuff frames are movable
+* Buff and debuff frames are movable.
-* Basic configuration options
+* Basic configuration options.
-* Masque skinning support
+* Masque skinning support.

 Usage